Eastern Uganda campaign of 1979: Local anti-Amin resistance

 Soon after Amin had left, Mbale experienced an uprising.
 The local commander, Tiyua, had initially intended to continue resisting the Tanzanians, but found his soldiers deserting in large numbers.
 He consequently left Mbale with about 100 other loyalists.
 This left a group of about 250 Uganda Army soldiers led by Major Malinga in control; these troopers included members of several Uganda Army units who had previously fled from as far as Mbarara and Masaka before halting at Mbale.
 After receiving reports about Kampala's fall, Malinga's group decided to stop fleeing and to switch sides instead.
-Bolstered by local civilians, they set up roadblocks around Mbale, and plegded to defend the town from the retreating Amin loyalists.
+Bolstered by local civilians, they set up roadblocks around Mbale, and pledged to defend the town from the retreating Amin loyalists.
 Tiyua's group eventually reached the Kenyan border.
 They intended to march through Kenyan territory to Sudan, but were arrested by Kenyan security forces and extradited to Uganda.

 In the Karamoja region in the northeast, the local Karamojong exploited the gradual collapse of Amin's regime.
 The Karamojong were a nomadic people that maintained a strong sense of independence; they were notorious for their tradition of cattle raiding.
 They had been marginalized and driven off their lands by the Ugandan, Sudanese, and Kenyan governments; increasingly forced into smaller territories with fewer resources and attacked by other cattle herders, most importantly Turkana, the Karamojong became more prone to banditry and inter-communal fighting.
 When Amin's government fell apart in 1979, the Uganda Army troops stationed in Karamoja feared the Karamojong's fierce reputation as warriors, causing them to flee and leave much weaponry behind.
 At the abandoned barracks of Moroto, the Karamojong seized many modern small arms, and defected Uganda Army soldiers of Karamojong ethnicity instructed their compatriots on how to use them.
 Most weapons fell into the hands of the Mathiniko clan who lived close to Moroto; the Mathiniko promptly began to use their new power to raid cattle from other clans, killing at least 54 in raids.
 Police who were still loyal to the Amin government attempted to investigate at Namalu, but fell into an ambush by the raiders; 15 policemen were killed.
 The escalating violence resulted in serious issues for local society, as the young raiders took their newly acquired wealth in form of cattle into the bush to keep it safe, leaving the old people behind.
 Traders from other regions, fearing attacks, refrained from travelling to Karamoja.
 This resulted in an incipient food shortage.